blackice999/svcourse2018.1/README.md

 * Change the database configuration from config.php to match your database server configuration
 * Enable apache's mod_rewrite if not already enabled: https://stackoverflow.com/questions/12272731/using-mod-rewrite-with-xampp-and-windows-7-64-bit
 * Access http://localhost/svcourse2018.1 to check if everything is ok
+* Make a POST request with one of the REST clients you chose to http://localhost/svcourse2018.1/users with the body:
+{"username":"test","password":"test12"}

 # Documentation:
 The framework is a minimalistic [MVC](https://www.tutorialspoint.com/design_pattern/mvc_pattern.htm) REST API framework